-Whenever any regular employee is absent on account of injuries arising out of and in the course of employment, such employee shall receive full compensation for a maximum period of 60-days for regularly scheduled work.
+Employees not covered by LC 4850 who are absent on account of injuries arising out of and in the course of employment, such employee shall receive full compensation for a maximum period of 60 days for regularly scheduled work.
 The 60-days' period need not be consecutive if the employee's absence is directly traceable to a single accident.

 After the 60-days, the employee may authorize, the difference between the amount granted pursuant to such Workers' Compensation and the employee's regular pay be deducted from the employee's accumulated sick leave, vacation, personal holidays, and compensatory time, if any.
 The employee will continue in pay status and receive their pay until their accumulated sick leave, and authorized compensatory time, personal holidays and vacation days, have been depleted to the nearest hour.